Planning a family trip to Oahu and starting to think about your Oahu activities? Keep scrolling for the best things to do on Oahu with kids and teens!

 It’s a 400-acre Hawaiian garden with walking trails, tons of gorgeous plants, and epic views of the mountains.

 On weekends, they offer a catch-and-release fishing program for families.
 And there are weekly art lessons in the garden.
+It’s one of the prettiest Hawaii botanical gardens.

 33. Have Breakfast with Mickey